Dr. Adam L. Winkel

 “Tearing Apart the City in Tiempo de silencio.”
 Kentucky Foreign Language Conference.
 U of Kentucky.
 2015.

-Treasurer, Asociación Hispánica de Humanidades/Hispanic Association for the Humanities (ahhumanidades.org)
+Treasurer, Asociación de Humanidades Hispánicas/Association of Hispanic Humanities (ahhumanidades.org)